 - Sesame Butter Spread: This really takes the flavor profile up a notch!
 It’s a simple addition that we hope you try.

-Pro Tip: Check the internal temperature of the meat in the center of the pan with an instant-read thermometer.
+Pro Tip: I always check the internal temperature of the meat in the center of the pan with an instant-read thermometer.
 Use my burger temperature chart to find the perfect temp for you!

 Variations on Hawaiian Roll Cheeseburger Sliders

-We have chosen to make our baked sliders with bacon, onion, and cheese, but there are so many ways you can change things up and keep things fun.
-Here are some ideas of how to customize this recipe next time you make it:
+I’ve chosen to make our baked sliders with bacon, onion, and cheese, but there are so many ways you can change things up and keep things fun.
+Here are some ways we have customized this recipe:

 - Use Chicken or Turkey instead of Beef.
 Any ground meat will work in this fun and easy recipe.
 Win!
 Buffalo Chicken would be a fun variation!